CBSE Class 9 Science Gravitation Notes PDF 2027

 Note: For the same force, pressure is more if area is less (e.g., knife edge).

-Pressure in Fluids
+Pressure in FluidsΒ

 Fluids, such as liquids and gases, exert pressure in all directions.
 This pressure increases with depth in a liquid because of the weight of the fluid above.
 For example, a diver feels more pressure deeper underwater, and the walls of a dam are made thicker at the bottom to withstand this pressure.
+For detailed answers to textbook questions, students should also practice Class 9 Science NCERT Solutions.

 Buoyancy

-When an object is immersed in fluid, it experiences an upward force known as buoyant force.
+When an object is immersed in fluid, it experiences an upward force known as buoyant force.Β

 This upward push is called buoyancy and is caused due to the difference in pressure at different depths of the fluid.
 Buoyancy makes objects appear lighter in water and can cause them to float if the upward force exceeds their weight.